 The Higher Certificate is equivalent to Malaysia’s STPM.
 Students who want to pursue a high-level degree such as Medicine, Pharmacy, Dentistry, Veterinary and etc. can consider taking this program.
 The certificate is normally awarded after the completion of a programme of one or two years depending on qualification.

 International Foundation is a program that is specifically designed for international students who does not meet the entry requirements for general undergraduate admission.
 The program generally lasts between 7 to 9 months depending on program intake.

 There several types of undergraduate programmes in Ireland.
 The most typical program is the Bachelors Honours Degree.
 In the general field of studies, the programme is around four years long for a full-time student.
-Courses such as Architecture, Veterinary Science and Dentistry and medicine are about five years in duration.
+Courses such as Architecture, Veterinary Science and Dentistry and Medicine last longer with an average duration of five years.

 Another similar programme is the Bachelor Ordinary Degree and it generally only takes 3 years to complete the program.
 Bear in mind that Bachelor Ordinary Degree is a level inferior to Bachelor Honours Degree.
 In order to be qualified for a graduate Visa or to be admitted into any postgraduate programmes, students will need to top up a year in Bachelor Honours degree.
 Most institutes will have “add-on programmes” for Ordinary Degree graduates to complete their Honours degree.

 Higher Diploma is an undergraduate program that is offered to graduates of Honours degree who want to pursue another field of study upon the completion of their initial program.
 The duration of the program is a year and the qualification is equivalent to Honours degree.